naheim/seyibExercises/GitTutorial/GitStarted.md

 On the next screen you will be presented with various options for adding code to your repository.
 Since you already created a repository on your computer, follow the instructions for "…or push an existing repository from the command line".
 Simply copy and paste those two commands into your terminal and then refresh the page.
 Voilà!

-The last step is to add Dr. Zaffos as a collaborator on the repository so that he can make edits to your assignments.
-To do this, click on the "Settings" tab of the repository, select "Collaborators" on the left side, and then add `aazaff` as a collaborator.
+The last step is to add Noel as a collaborator on the repository so that he can make edits to your projects.
+To do this, click on the "Settings" tab of the repository, select "Collaborators" on the left side, and then add `naheim` as a collaborator.

 ## Workflow